 If you are not satisfied with the offers you receive, an attorney can take your case to court.
 For more information about how an attorney can help you with your medical malpractice claim call usa today.

 Get the Money You Need After Your Medical Malpractice Injury

 Filing a medical malpractice claim for damages can be a great way to get the money you need after an unexpected injury.
 However, these claims are extremely complicated and require in-depth knowledge of the law.
 If you have suffered an injury and are thinking about filing a claim you should speak with an attorney.

-Call the Los Angeles medical malpractice lawyers at Joshua W. Glotzer, APC to schedule a free consultation.
+Call the Los Angeles medical malpractice lawyers at Glotzer & Leib, LLP to schedule a free consultation.
 We will review your case, explain the process of filing a claim, and answer the questions you have.
 The statute of limitations has already started to run, so do not hesitate to call us today.